 “Yeah, Zabka’s right.”
 Bob grinned.
 “But don’t let that stop you from giving it the old college try.”

-A mile or so later, they arrived at their house on Winspear Avenue.
+About a mile later, they arrived at their house on Winspear Avenue.
 The roof over the front porch was covered in bird shit, and the paint on the siding was chipped badly.
 The lawn looked like it had never been mowed and was covered with yellow dandelions.
 To top things off, a rat had torn into a bag of garbage and made an impressive mess near the side door.
 All things considered, it was one of the finer looking college houses on the street.

 Bob smiled.
 “Home sweet home.”